SQLite journal/concurrency issues: SqliteStorage::getBufferInfo(): received more then one Buffer!

 Finally, can we enforce this via database constraints?

-#1 Updated by digitalcircuit 15 days ago
+#1 Updated by digitalcircuit over 1 year ago

 - Subject changed from [Error] SqliteStorage::getBufferInfo(): received more then one Buffer! to SQLite journal/concurrency issues: SqliteStorage::getBufferInfo(): received more then one Buffer!